 The resources on this guide will help you research the publication and reception history of your Gothic chapbook and trace its literary and scholarly influence.
 Find the Project Gothic website for the class at https://gothic.lib.virginia.edu/.

 Virgo is UVA Library's catalog.
-Search Virgo for books for other editions of your chapbook held at the University of Virginia or through one of our database collections, or for other works held at UVA that were written by the author of your book/chapbook, or for books on the Gothic that might discuss or refer to your book/chapbook.
+Search Virgo for other editions of your book/chapbook held at the University of Virginia or through one of our database collections, or for other works held at UVA that were written by the author of your book/chapbook, or for books on the Gothic that might discuss or refer to your book/chapbook.

 WorldCat is a vast union catalog, containing listings of books, journals, manuscripts, and other materials in thousands of libraries worldwide.
 Searching WorldCat may help you to find:

 If you find an item in WorldCat that the UVA library doesn't own, you can request it through interlibrary loan (note that some materials, such as rare books, cannot be loaned).

 Nineteenth Century Collections Online (NCCO) is a global digitization and publishing program focusing on primary source collections of the long 19th century.
 Content consists of monographs, newspapers, manuscripts, pamphlets, ephemera, maps, photographs, statistics, etc. in both Western and non-Western languages.
 (Listed in A-Z databases under 19th Century)

 Literature Resource Center (LRC) includes the full text of important literary reference works.
 Among them are articles from the Dictionary of Literary Biography, which is a terrific source for finding detailed biographies and profiles of authors, illustrators, publishers, and other literary figures.
 Run a search for a person's name and then choose the Biographies tab, if there are articles available (though other articles - critical or otherwise -- could be useful, too!)